TopoX84/SecureIPT/README.md

-# Secure IPTables
+# Secure/Strict IPTables Rules

-A Shell script for securing IPTables from common Denial of Service attacks.
+A Shell script that sets up your firewall (IPtables) to completely mitigate common Denial of Service attacks.

-Actually works now without modification.
+A big enough *Distributed* Denial of Service attack will not be stopped by this, but it raises the bar *SIGNIFICANTLY* (TDS) In theory if your server is fast enough to throw away the packets it shouldn't ever go "down" and you can give IPtables another leg-up towards this end by setting its CPU Priority to be extremely high.
+Your CPU usage will be neg- unless you're being DDoS'd; at which point your resources you were reserving for clients aren't being used.
+(In most cases, Unless you have weird caching etc)

+`renice {priority} pid`
+`-20 is the Highest Priority, Lowest "Niceness"`
+`19 is the Lowest Priority, Highest Niceness"`

 You will need to run the script as Root.
 (Required for changing IPTables filters)

-SIP allows you to specify 3 Extra ports (TCP) to be opened bidirectionally,
+SIP allows you to specify 3 Extra ports of your choice (TCP) to be opened bidirectionally.

 These can be changed with any text editor.